 6. Getting Pampered

 Never again will there be a time when so many people around you want to help.
-You can cut lines, doors will be opened, people will want to bring you gifts and food, bring you things for the baby, and more!
+You can cut lines, doors will be opened, people will want to bring you pregnancy gifts and food, things for the baby, and more!
 Take advantage of it all and accept all of the help and pampering.
-Say yes to all of the kind offers that people are making, and don’t feel guilty for accepting the help.
+Say yes to all the kind offers people make, and don’t feel guilty for accepting the help.
 Remember, this will not last.

 7. You Don’t Have To Suck In

-Most of us usually have to think about sucking in while a picture is being taken or angling ourselves in a more flattering pose.
+Most of us have to think about sucking in while a picture is taken or angling ourselves in a more flattering pose.
 But when you’re pregnant, you no longer have to worry.
 You get to rock that bump!
-All you need to do is put your hands under or around that growing baby belly of yours and viola!
+Once you start showing in pregnancy, all you need to do is put your hands under or around your growing baby belly, and viola!
 All of a sudden, that little bump is now considered adorable.
 Everyone else is hiding their food baby. 😉

 8. Your Relationship Grows

-This is a major time in your life when you and your partner can grow in your relationship.
+This is a significant time in your life when you and your partner can grow in your relationship.
 You both have created something together that you are now growing inside of you.
 This little baby is half of you and half of your partner, and this baby will forever be a part of your lives!
 It truly is a miracle.
 Soak in the love and the excitement.
-Talk about what you are looking forward to as parents and share your feelings about the process with one another.
+Talk about what you look forward to as parents and share your feelings about the process.
 This is when your relationship can reach new heights!

 9. Good Parking Spots

-Not all shopping centers/grocery stores offer these amazing “expecting” parking spots.
+Not all shopping centers and grocery stores offer these amazing “expecting” parking spots.
 But when I see them as I drive by, it makes me smile.
-I know that those parking spots are making a mama’s day, and it saves them a few extra steps on their poor swollen feet.
+I know those parking spots are making a mama’s day, saving them a few extra steps on their poor, swollen pregnancy feet.
 Enjoy these simple luxuries in life while they last.